 Launched in early 2026, Cowork is built into the Claude Desktop app (macOS and Windows) and brings the same sub-agent architecture that powers Claude Code to everyone outside the terminal.
 You give Claude access to a folder on your computer.
 You describe an outcome.
 You step away.
 You come back to finished work.

-What makes Cowork different from a regular Claude conversation:
+What makes it different from a regular Claude conversation:

 - Direct file access: Claude reads and writes to your local files without uploads or copy-paste.
 It works on your actual documents, not a chat version of them.